-We have presented a new object-oriented model to specify plans and to apply techniques developed for model-based agent diagnosis.
+We have adapted model-based agent diagnosis to the diagnosis of plans and we have pointed out some differences with the classical approaches to diagnosis.
 We distinguished two types of diagnosis: minimum plan diagnosis and maximum informative diagnosis to identify (i) minimum sets of anomalously executed actions and (ii) maximum informative (w.r.t. to predicting the observations) sets of anomalously executed actions.
-Assuming that a plan is carried out by a single agent, anomalously executed actions can be correlated if the anomaly is caused by some malfunctions in the agent.
+Assuming that a plan is carried out by a single agent, anomalously executed action can be correlated if the anomaly is caused by some malfunctions in the agent.
 Therefore, (iii) causal diagnoses have been introduced and we have extended the diagnostic theory enabling the prediction of future failure of actions.